 Summary: Big on classics, small on originals

 For sheer size and international significance, Disney+ feels like the first genuine competitor to Netflix in the streaming TV space.
-But it's not; not really.
-Where Netflix has become a home for mature – if not adult-focused – original content, Disney is a family-focused affair heavily leaning on legacy experiences.
-It's a paradise for children, with just enough cross-demographic content to keep parents and fanboys (or girls) tethered.
+This was not originally the case.
+Where Netflix had become the home for mature – if not adult-focused – original content, Disney was a family-focused affair heavily leaning on legacy experiences.
+It's was paradise for children, with just enough cross-demographic content to keep parents and fanboys (or girls) tethered.

-But to be fair dinkum stakes, Disney+ only has the one standout launch exclusive.
-It's a good one; the rather excellent live-action Star Wars series The Mandalorian.
-It's essential viewing for any Star Wars fans, and a fun entry point for those who managed to live in a Wookie-free bubble for the past forty years.
+But to be fair dinkum, Disney+ only had the one standout launch exclusive.
+It's was a good one; the rather excellent live-action Star Wars series The Mandalorian.
+It's essential viewing for any Star Wars fans and a fun entry point for those who managed to live in a Wookie-free bubble for the past 40 years.

 How does Disney+ compare to Apple TV+, Netflix, Stan and Foxtel Now?